 [18:57] And who is more wrong than whoever has been reminded with the revelations of his Lord, while he has turned away from them, and has forgot what has sent forth his hands.
 Indeed, we have placed coverings on their hearts lest they understand it, and deafness in their ears, and if you invite them to the guidance, while never ever then they guide.

-Hence, if we can differentiate Islam and Muslim from Muhammedanism and Muhammedan disregarding what is being unduly presented to the world through most people, so called scholars, organizations, social media and countries that do not act or function in an Islamic manner, according to teachings of the Quran, we may deserve the blessing of God as promised in the Quran (6:126-127).
+Hence, if we can differentiate Islam and Muslim from Muhammedanism and Muhammedan respectively disregarding what is being unduly presented to the world through most people, so called scholars, organizations, social media and countries that do not act or function in an Islamic manner, according to teachings of the Quran, we may deserve the blessing of God as promised in the Quran being the straight path for our Lord (6:126-127).

 Peaceful Friday, salaam and God bless.